SIGN UP FOR YOUR CHANCE TO WIN A £2,000 THOMAS COOK GIFT CARD*

 Bahamas Speak to an expert on 01733 224 828

 The Exumas are a group of breathtaking islands and Great Exuma is no exception to the rule.
 It’s a place of untouched beauty, with idyllic beaches and not a high-rise building in sight.
 If you can peel yourself away from the sun lounger, you can visit the charming Caribbean city of Georgetown, with its colourful history and its equally as colourful architecture.
 Back at the beach, you’ll find so many different nooks and corners to explore, whilst swimming in the crystal clears waters.
 But there’s something in particular that the Exuma islands are particularly famous for.
-After all, where else in the world can you walk into the water at the beach and be surrounded by wild, swimming pigs?
+After all, where else in the world can you see swimming pigs?

 The Bahamas is a destination rich in colour and spirit, and the same goes for their food.
 Bahamian cuisine is authentic, uniquely flavoured and features the freshest, local ingredients.
 On your Bahamas holiday, you can enjoy a delicious selection of food infused with tropical fruit, seafood and spices.
 The traditional vibe of the restaurants will make you feel welcomed and at home with the relaxed island culture.

 If you’re on a holiday to Nassau, no visit is complete without stopping by The Bearded Clam Sports Bar.
 At this restaurant, you’ll find a friendly atmosphere and mouth-watering Caribbean food, which specialises in seafood at reasonable prices.
 Don’t leave without trying the Conch dishes which are delicious; especially the cracked conch and the conch balls.